-Laura Nix Gerson is the co-founder of Métier, a digital content producer and marketer, specializing in lead generation and audience development.
+Laura Nix Gerson is the co-founder of Hello Métier.
+She is a digital content producer and marketer, specializing in lead generation and audience development.
 She has directed marketing and business development strategy in both corporate and agency environments.
-Over the course of her career she has been at the table with industry leaders and heads of corporations and con
+Over the course of her career she has been at the table with industry leaders and heads of corpora

 - Laura Gerson

 Be an early bird and get $25 off your ticket price if you buy before Sept 10.
 Ticket price includes breakfast, lunch and parking plus access to incredible resources to help you get back to work or manage your work life balance better!
 Plus meet other Moms who are also looking to get a job or start a business.
 Enter code "earlybirdregistration" when you buy your tickets online.
 Tickets will not be sold at the door.
 So be sure and get them now.
 CLICK for TICKETSRead More